 There are several great lookout points where you get fantastic views up and down the coast.
 The Keanae Road is a one-way drive that loops around the peninsula with parking at the far end of the road with great lookouts up the coast and a small bay with fantastic crashing waves

 Jurrasic Park Rock Lookout

-The first look-out you come to is on the left as you first get onto the peninsula.
+The first lookout you come to is on the left as you first get onto the peninsula.
 This looks out down the coastline that you have just driven.
-If you stopped (and you should have) at the lookouts around mile marker 13 you will have seen the peninsula in the distance. ou are now looking back at these cliffs and headlands and it is a spectacular sight, the jungle plunges off the sea cliffs into the ocean, waterfall plunge into the depths and the waves crash against the rocks.
+If you stopped (and you should have) at the lookouts around mile marker 13 you will have seen the peninsula in the distance.
+You are now looking back at these cliffs and headlands and it is a spectacular sight, the jungle plunges off the sea cliffs into the ocean, waterfalls plunge into the depths and the waves crash against the rocks.
 And in the far distance, the Keopuka Rock, made famous from the Jurrasic Park arrival seen is clearly visible.